 Paxos or Paxi is the smallest of the Ionian Islands, located only seven miles south of Corfu and eight miles from the Greek mainland coasts.
 The population does not exceed 2300 inhabitants.

-This is a result of the island's beauty, with its turquoise waters, the picturesque villages, the imposing cliffs sheltering littoral caves and the amazing beaches.
+The islands timeless beauty, with its turquoise iridescent waters, the picturesque villages, the imposing cliffs sheltering littoral caves and the amazing beaches will place Paxos firmly in your most wanted list.

 The Island's capital is Gaios, nestling in a fjord, which is created by the two small islets: Panagia and Agios Nikolaos.

-Paxos can only be reachable by sea and there are frequent crossings to/from Corfu daily or Igoumenitsa the largest port on the opposite coast of the Greek Mainland.
+Paxos is reachable only by sea and there are frequent crossings to/from Corfu daily, or Igoumenitsa the largest port on the Greek Mainland.

-Adjacent to Paxos is the smaller island of Antipaxos, famous for Brika and Boutoumi beaches, as well for its vineyards, producing exceptional red wine.
+Adjacent to Paxos is the smaller island of Antipaxos, famous for its' pristine Brika and Boutoumi beaches, also for its vineyards, producing exceptional red wine.

-Paxos is offering lush green countryside, enchanting beaches and quaint villages on the eastern part, amazing caves, arches and sheer cliffs on the west coast.
+Paxos is offering lush green countryside, enchanting beaches and quaint villages on the eastern side, amazingimposing caves, arches and sheer cliffs on the west coast.

 The island, only 7 X 3 miles, can easily be explored by foot, bike, car or boat.

-Sea taxis, small boats and caiques are available from the harbour front of Gaios to take you to the island of Anti-Paxos, or the famous littoral caves with the iridescent turquoise waters.
+Sea taxis, small boats and caiques are available from the harbour front of Gaiostais Main Port, to the island of Anti-Paxos, or the famous littoral caves with the iridescent turquoise waters.

 Gaios is an idyllic port spreading out along the waterfront.
 Entering Gaios from a northerly or southerly direction you will be passing two small islets, the first one at the mouth of the harbour, called Panagia, with a beautiful monastery on its top.

-Gaios harbour and the approaching inlet is very safe for an overnight mooring for all types of boats.
+Gaios harbour and the approaching inlet is considered totally safe for an overnight mooring for all types of boats.
 Water and fuel vehicles patrol daily.
 Payment for mooring can be obtained from the Port Authorities.